 Student Health Fee Paid

-Students who paid the Student Health Fee and completed a semester or summer session are eligible for treatment as a student during the semester, until the end of the academic session (school term).
-Unless the student is enrolled in the next session and has paid the Student Health fee, his or her eligibility for treatment as a student terminates with the end of the current school term (last day of class/exams).
+Students who have paid the Student Health Fee and completed a semester or summer session are eligible for treatment as a student during the semester, until the end of the academic term (i.e. fall, spring, or summer).
+Unless the student is enrolled in the next session and has paid the Student Health fee, his/her eligibility for treatment as a student terminates with the end of the current school term (last day of class/exams).
 Student eligibility begins on the first class day and terminates on the last day of class/exams.